 Azuki Bar: Imuraya’s Classic Red Bean Ice Cream

-In fact, sweet treats made with Azuki red beans can be seen everywhere in Japan, and ice creams are no exception.
+In Japan, sweet treats using Azuki red beans are available everywhere, and ice creams are no exception;

 Imuraya Azuki Bar

-With a familiar classical package design that reminds many Japanese of their childhood memories, the Imuraya’s red bean ice cream that was introduced in 1973, Azuki Bar has been a favorite summertime refreshment for decades in Japan.
+With a classical package design that reminds many Japanese of their childhood memories, Imuraya Azuki Bar (Release Year: 1973) has long been a favorite summertime refreshment in Japan.

-The Azuki Bar ice cream has a reddish-brown color and spots that make people think it must be made using lots of Azuki red beans, and I think that’s absolutely right as shown in the picture below.
+The Azuki Bar ice cream (which I bought at a convenience store for 130 yen) has a reddish-brown color and spots that make people think it must be Azuki red beans, which is correct, as shown in the picture below.

 Azuki Bar Red Bean Ice Cream

-If you haven’t tried Anko red bean paste yet, you might think the Japanese ice pop looks unappetizing, but it actually tastes good and is easy to eat.
+If you have never tried Anko red bean paste, you might think the Japanese popsicle looks bizarre.
+But it actually tastes good and is easy to eat.

-With a subtle Anko flavor, the reddish-brown ice cream part is mild, refreshing, and not overly sweet, while the whole Azuki beans embedded throughout are very tender and melt in the mouth.
+With a subtle Anko flavor, the ice pop is mild and refreshing with the right degree of sweetness, where the whole Azuki beans embedded are very tender and melt in your mouth!

-Imuraya Azuki Bar Ice Cream Nutrition Facts Calories
+Imuraya Azuki Bar Ice Cream Nutrition Facts Label

 Tomo